IBM/SalesEnablement-PowerVS-L3/docs/Part 9/03 Deployable architectures.md

 A deployable architecture is cloud automation for deploying a common architectural pattern that combines one or more cloud resources.
 It is designed to provide simplified deployment by users, scalability, and modularity.
 A deployable architecture incorporates one or more modules.
 Deployable architectures are coded in Terraform, which you configure with input variables to achieve a wanted behavior.
 Learn more about deployable architectures <a href="https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da" target="_blank">here</a>.

-As of July 2024, IBM Power Virtual Server (PowerVS) has 2 deployable architectures in the IBM Cloud Catalog.
+As of April 2025, IBM Power Virtual Server (PowerVS) has 2 deployable architectures in the IBM Cloud Catalog.

 - **Power Virtual Server with VPC landing zone**